harg74/Surf-s_Up/README.md

 ## 1. Overview

 Since our investors required more information about the temperatures trends before opening the surf shop, they requested the temperature data for June and December in Oahu, Hawaii.
-This way, they would determine if the surf ice cream shop business is sustainable in a yearly-round basis.
+This way, they would determine if the Surf & Ice Cream Shop business is sustainable in a yearly-round basis.

 ## 2. Results